tarasowski/learning-lambda-calculus/001_summary.md

 ```
 λx.x λfirst.λsecond.first λf.λa.(f a)
 ```
-* The `λ`precedes and introduces a nmae used for abstraction.
+* The `λ`precedes and introduces a name used for abstraction.
 The name is called the function's `bound variable` and is like a formal parameter.
 The `.`separates the name from the expression in which abstraction with that name takes place.
 This expression is called the function's `body`.

 **Note:** The body expression may be any `λ`expression including another function.
 Note that function do not have names!
-For example, in Pascal, the function name is always used to refer to the function's defintion.
+For example, in Pascal, the function name is always used to refer to the function's definition.

 * A function application has the form: